St. Galler Klostertorte

 Roll out the remaining dough and make some decorations.
 There is no prescribed shape or method.
 It could have a lattice top, or sometimes forms are simply cut out and arranged at will.

-- It's a bit difficult to tell when this torte is finished because of the dark colour of the dough.
-When you can really smell it, and the decorations look dry, it should be done.
+It's a bit difficult to tell when this torte is finished because of the dark colour of the dough.
+When you can really smell it, the jam bubbles, and the decorations look dry, it should be done.